Mutant Girls Squad: Plot

-Under the instruction of Kisaragi and Rei, Rin begins training, wearing an iron mask until she can control her powers.
-While in training, the tentacle-armed Yoshie (Suzuka Morita) tells Rin about Rei's past; only three years ago, Rei had been a freak show attraction at a circus, and the only person to show her compassion and acceptance was a human boy who gave her a gold cross necklace.
+Under the instructions of Kisaragi and Rei, Rin wears an iron mask until she can control her powers and begins training.
+The tentacle-armed Yoshie (Suzuka Morita) tells Rin about Rei's past.
+Until three years ago, Rei had been a freak at a circus, with the only person to show her compassion and acceptance being a boy who gave her a gold cross necklace.
 When the townsfolk killed the boy for loving her, Rei's hatred for humans was born.
 Rin later finds the necklace after Rei accidentally drops it after a training session.

-When Rin achieves control over her powers much sooner than Kisaragi had expected, he orders her, along with Yoshie, to infiltrate an anti-Hiruko conference and attack a high ranking general named Koshimizu.
-Rin and Yoshie successfully take out Koshimizu, but find themselves unable to kill some innocent surviving humans.
+When Rin achieves control over her powers much sooner than Kisaragi had expected, he orders her, along with Yoshie, to infiltrate an anti-Hiruko conference and attack a high-ranking general named Koshimizu.
+Rin and Yoshie successfully take out Koshimizu but are unwilling to kill innocent surviving humans.
 Rei, under Kisaragi's orders, kills the survivors.

 Eventually, Rin realizes that, in spite of everything that has happened, she cannot turn against her human side.
-She manages to persuade Yoshie to join in her cause to protect innocent humans rather than kill or subjugate them.
+She persuades Yoshie to join in her cause to protect innocent humans rather than kill or subjugate them.
 Meanwhile, other Hiruko schoolgirls are being brainwashed to carry out suicide bomb attacks at various locations to kill humans.
-Kisaragi kidnaps and drains the blood of the fervently anti-Hiruko prime minister, which grants him a large grotesque and super-powered body.
+Kisaragi kidnaps and drains the blood of the fervently anti-Hiruko prime minister, which grants him a grotesque super-powered body.
 Yoshie takes on the brainwashed mutant schoolgirls while Rin faces off against Rei.
-Rin manages to successfully convince Rei to stop her war on humans when she returns Rei's treasured gold cross necklace and triggers fond memories of the human boy who loved her.
-Rin, Rei and Yoshie team up to defeat Kisaragi and rescue the prime minister.
+Rin returns Rei's treasured gold cross necklace and triggers fond memories of the human boy who loved her.
+With it Rin convinces Rei to stop her war on humans.

-However, after being insulted by the prime minister, the three girls kill him as the credits roll.
+Rin, Rei, and Yoshie team up to defeat Kisaragi and rescue the prime minister.
+However, after the man insults them, the three girls kill him as the credits roll.